 Make sure to save your presentation often.

-Table Basics: Insert Tables in PowerPoint (Glossary Page)
+Table Basics: Insert Tables (Glossary Page)